Be-Secure/besecure-ce-env-repo/developer-guide.md

             bes create -env fastjson-RT-env -V 0.0.1

-The create command will ask for the local path to clone the env repo locally and would create a new env folder and environment template files to the newly cloned repo.
+The create command will ask for the path of locally cloned project \(The repo is supposed to be cloned locally already by developer\) and would create a new env folder and environment template files into that.

-\[Note:\] : The "Environment Name" should not contain any underscore, hyphen or space.
-Any occurence of these character should be replaced with camel case format.

 4. Update the code in enviroment template files as required.